Why dual British citizenship is in the news

 DMS Perspective

-While the UK rules on dual nationality have not themselves changed, the way that status is evidenced now determines whether UK-bound boarding is permitted, with practical consequences for travellers and for employers managing international mobility.
+While the UK rules on dual nationality have not changed, the way that status is evidenced now determines in most cases whether UK-bound boarding is permitted, with practical consequences for travellers and for employers managing international mobility.

-Individuals concerned about documentation requirements should seek advice before considering any change to nationality status.
-Certainly, renunciation has wider implications which should be assessed before committing to this option.
+Individuals concerned about document or status requirements should seek advice before travel or before considering any change to nationality status.
+Renunciation has wider implications which should be assessed before committing to this option.

 Need assistance?